 Unfortunately, not all attractions are equally accessible to all body types.
 If you consider yourself a larger person, plus size, curvy, or even just big-boned, there are some factors you’ll want to consider as you plan the rides you’re going to tackle at Universal.
-(Keep in mind that my advice is written for guests who are a little larger – if you have any medical issue, don’t follow my advice and instead contact your doctor or Universal Orlando directly.)
+(Keep in mind that my advice is written for guests who are a little larger – if you have any medical issue, don’t follow my advice and instead contact your doctor or Universal directly.)

-The key to avoiding this – other than dropping a few pounds in the months leading up to your trip, if you’re able to – is knowing which attractions may give you an issue.
+The key to avoiding this — other than dropping a few pounds in the months leading up to your trip, if you’re able to — is knowing in advance which attractions may give you an issue.

 Potential problem attractions at the theme parks

 I currently weigh about 300 pounds and stand at six feet tall, with most of my excess weight in the belly.
 After many trips to both Universal Studios Florida and Islands of Adventure, I know the rides that give a large person like myself the most issues:

 Universal Studios Florida

 The vast majority of the time, the problem concerns the restraint system.
 Let’s take a look at this issue in detail, shall we?